ryanabx/ryanabx.github.io/content/posts/202409/misadventures-with-fedora-atomic.md

 +++
-title = 'Trying out a Fedora base image for a week' date = 2024-09-12T18:30:10-05:00 draft = true
+title = 'Misadventures with Fedora Atomic' date = 2024-09-14T18:30:10-05:00
+draft = false
 +++

-# Using a Fedora atomic base image for a week
+# ~~Using a Fedora atomic base image for a week~~ Nevermind, using a base image for a few days and then giving up lol

 I decided this unmomentous occasion is something I'd like to document, to talk about where the atomic experience could be better, and where it really shines!